aksommerville/egg2/README.md

 - - [ ] Standard instruments and sound effects.
 - [ ] Should we allow strings to use symbolic names in place of index?
 I'm leaning No but give it some thought.
 We do something like that for decalsheet.
 - [ ] EGG_GLSL_VERSION.
 Currently pretty hacky.
-- [x] Standalone native app with a Wasm runtime that runs Egg, HTML, or ZIP files.
-- - This shouldn't require much, just the WAMR plumbing.
-- - Ensure eggdev and games can be built without it.
-Don't require all dev hosts to have WAMR.
 - [ ] macos: eggrun